 7. Eminence, MO (Canoe Trip Country)

-It's a bit farther from St. Louis (about 3 hours) but one of the BEST floats ever can be enjoyed along the Jack's Fork River near Alley Springs and Eminence.
+It's a bit farther from St. Louis (about three hours) but one of the best floats ever can be enjoyed along the Jack's Fork River near Alley Springs and Eminence.
 Here you can float and swim in crystal clear waters along quiet, steep bluffs for some of the best floating in Missouri.
 This one would be best for at least an overnight stay rather than a day trip.
 Trust me—it's worth it.

 The River's Edge Resort

 Located right at the bridge in Eminence, MO, the River's Edge Resort is a gorgeous and very unique lodge.
 They offer rooms that are upscale for that area, some with hot tubs and adjoining rooms to accommodate larger groups.
 A long deck lines the lodge on the river side, giving all rooms a nice view.

 I loved all the upcycled art surrounding the place, from antique recycled objects such as old wood stoves complete with faces and body parts, eyes made of old clear glass doorknobs and other whimsical creations.

 The river once ran right alongside the lodge, but extreme flooding later changed the course of the riverbed, meaning it now flows farther from away the lodge.
 This left a wide, flat field in front of the lodge, now used by guests for exploring, sunbathing, bonfires and volleyball.
 Many nights there are huge bonfires glowing in the old river bed, lighting the way to the new one.

 About an hour outside St. Louis is this little gem near Farmington, MO.
 Pickle Springs is one of the best short hiking trails in Missouri.
 This trail leads to beautiful views, waterfalls, canyons, bluff overlooks, rock formations and shallow caves that make it a natural playground for all ages.